stevebranam/BBSerialTx/README.md

 - **Build and Test:** Instructions for building and testing the Google Test suite locally for off-target testing.
 - **Analysis:** Source code and test coverage analysis.
 - **Tools:** The tools used to work on this (on Ubuntu 20.04).

+From there, it contains links to the Doxygen-formatted information about the code, generated from the Doxygen tags embedded in the source code comments.

 # Repo Contents